Emulator Issues #11764closed

 MacBook Pro (Retina, 13-inch, Mid 2014), 2.6 GHz Intel Core i5, RAM: 16 GB 1600 MHz DDR3, Video: Intel Iris 1536 MB, running MacOS High Sierra 10.13.6 (17G5019).

 This panic alert doesn't check the result at all, so I don't see how it could be causing a crash.
 There must be some shenanigans going on here.
 Try some obvious things like disabling dual core.
 If an unchecked panic alert is causing crashes we'd like to figure out why.

-Updated by TellowKrinkle about 1 year ago
+Updated by TellowKrinkle over 1 year ago

 Side note, why does anyone want to leave their Mac on High Sierra?
 I can understand not upgrading because your Mac isn't officially supported on Mojave, but all Metal-supporting Macs can officially run Mojave, so that can't be the issue here.